bit-part/MTML-ST2/README.md

 ## Usage

-You can use this suggestion, when you input "<" in html or php file.
+You can use this completion, when you input "<" in html or php file.
-If you set extension as ".mtml" or ".tmpl" , please change Syntax as html.
+When you set extension as ".mtml" or ".tmpl" , please change Syntax as html.

 ## Example